 The netperf program has many options.
-Therefore, a benchmark script (called netperf\benchmark) was used to obtain repeatable raw data for the various machines and distributions tested.
+Therefore, two benchmark scripts (called netperf_benchmark and netperf_nice2) were used to obtain repeatable raw data for the various machines and distributions tested.
 This benchmark script is included in the netperf distribution available from the OpenSS7 Project [Jon07].
-A listing of this script is provided in Appendix A.
+A listing of these scripts are provided in Appendix A.